planet-lia/planet-lia/game-utils/match-viewer/docs/replay_file_examples.md

         // Replay ends with the last
         // provided endTime of any curve.
         // This section is only used
-        // to extend game duration to 3s
+        // to extend replay duration to 3s
         {
             "type": "BooleanSection",
             "entityId": "CURVE_END_TIME",